 In working with families we provide education about their loved one’s diagnoses and treatment options.
 We also offer patient and family resources

-to enhance individuals' understanding of mental health issues and Family Orientation
+to enhance individuals' understanding of mental health issues and encourage participation in both Family Orientation

 so that families can learn about the evidence-based practices we use and what to expect from the treatment process.